marsjupiter1/ArduinoTuya/README.md

 # ArduinoTuya
-library for communicating with tuya devices via the cloud
+library for communicating with tuya devices via the cloud and local socket

 For example usage see:
 https://github.com/marsjupiter1/bigbutton/blob/main/bigbutton.ino